MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 # Common Models

+## CustomConfiguration

-**CustomConfiguration**: Connector specific custom configuration info provided by Search Admin during connection creation.
+Connector specific custom configuration info provided by Search Admin during connection creation.
 The structure and format of the configuration is not managed by the platform.
 Connector developers can use format of their choice.

 |Property |Type |Description |
 |:----------|:-------------|:----------|